Prescription Drugs and OWI

 The prescription-drug defense is necessary, otherwise, it would be illegal to drive after taking one of the prescription drugs defined as a controlled substance if any amount of that drug is detectable in the driver’s blood or urine.

 When a prescription drug defense is established then Iowa Code section 321J.2(1)(c ) is not violated.

 The Prescription Drug Affirmative Defense for OWI provides that if:

 The defendant claims that the [drug] that was present in [[his] [her]] [blood] [urine] was legally [prescribed] [dispensed] and was legally taken.
 The defendant has the burden to prove by a preponderance of the evidence that:

 1. the [drug] was [prescribed] [dispensed] for the defendant; and

-2. was taken in accordance with the directions of a physician, dentist, podiatric physician, person licensed or registered to distribute or dispense a prescription drug or device in the course of professional practice in his or her state or person licensed by another state in a health field who is legally authorized to prescribe drugs.
+2. was taken by the directions of a physician, dentist, podiatric physician, person licensed or registered to distribute or dispense a prescription drug or device in the course of professional practice in his or her state or person licensed by another state in a health field who is legally authorized to prescribe drugs.

 Section 321J.2(1)(c ) imposes criminal liability for any amount of a controlled substance.
-On the other hand, the revocation provision is broader becasue Iowa Code section 321J.12(1) provides for revocation if “the test results indicated the presence of a controlled substance or other drug. ” (Emphasis added.)
+On the other hand, the revocation provision is broader because Iowa Code section 321J.12(1) provides for revocation if “the test results indicated the presence of a controlled substance or another drug. ” (Emphasis added.)
 Thus, revocation may be triggered by a trace amount of a drug that is not a “controlled substance.”